sudusus/IEEE-Pong-workshop/README.md

 If you find you are lacking a library you can use pip to install it.
 Pip will download the module from... somewhere, idk it's magic.

+On macOS terminal

 To install pygame type "python3 -m pip install pygame".
 To install pyautogui type "python3 -m pip install pyautogui".

+On windows command line

+To install pygame type "python -m pip install pygame" To install pyautogui type "python -m pip install pyautogui"

+On linux terminal

+Let's be honest, if you use linux you don't need this README.

-Should additional errors be thrown, searching for them on the internet is recommended.
+Should additional errors be encountered, searching for them on the internet is recommended.